parratia/webpage/content/post/fitzhugh-nagumo-model/index.md

 subtitle: "This two-dimensional system of PDE models an excitable system such as  or neurons.
 It is solved by means of a finite differences scheme. "
 date: 2021-02-15T16:24:21.868Z
+summary: "This two-dimensional system of PDE models an excitable system such as electric signals on heart tissue.
+It is solved by means of a finite differences scheme.
+Also, an inverse problem is established and partially
+  solved: reconstruct cardiac tissue properties by using measurements available from an ECG. "
 draft: false
 featured: false
 image: